taisei-project/libco/README.md

 **License:**
-libco is released to the public domain.
+libco is released under the ISC license.

 ------------------------------------------------------------------------